 TRYOUT INFORMATION

 1. First round begins in May.
-This includes the completion of an information sheet that is posted all over our social media and linked below.
-The form is due June 20th.
-Tryouts also require a video of you on a horse doing three specific things: cow work, reining, and either trail or ranch riding.
-Videos must be emailed to Paige Linne (paige.linne@ag.tamu.edu) by July 1st
+This includes the completion of an information form that is posted on our social media and linked below.
+This form is due June 15th.
+Tryouts also require a video of you on a horse doing three specific things: cow work, reining, and either trail or pleasure.
+An additional video answering team-related questions is also required.
+Videos must be emailed to Paige Linne (paige.linne@ag.tamu.edu) by July 1st.

-- If you are trying out on a personal horse, you need to do it on that horse.
+- If you are trying out on a personal horse, videos MUST be of that horse.

 - If you are trying out for a school horse, it does not matter what horse, and it can be multiple.

-2. If you make the second round, you will be invited to Texas A&M to try out in person and interview with 3+ year team members.
-This sport is just as much about you as a person, as it is about your talent.
+2. If you make the second round, you will be invited to Texas A&M to try out in person and interview with current team members.
+This sport is just as much about you as a person as it is about your talent.

 (If you are an out-of-state student, accommodations will be made.)